GLOBAL MARKETS-Dollar, US stocks gain; stocks elsewhere fall on mixed data

 NEW YORK, Feb 20 U.S. stocks and the dollar rose

-years, but surveys showing a soft patch in China and parts of
+showing a soft patch in China and parts of Europe dragged on

 Markit's preliminary U.S. Manufacturing Purchasing Managers